0xjei/SawChain/processor/README.md

 ## Addressing
 SawChain state objects are stored under the namespace obtained by taking the first six characters of the SHA-512 hash of the string SawChain (**87f67d**).
-The addressing flexibility in Sawtooth permits to use each hexadecimal character after the namespace as you wish in order to make more easy to retrieve information stored in the state
+The addressing flexibility in Sawtooth allows to create an addressing scheme to organize the hexadecimal characters after the namespace.
-(check [Sawtooth Addressing](https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/address_and_namespace.html?highlight=addressing) for more info).
+This is useful to make a pure scheme to retrieve information stored in the state (check [Sawtooth Addressing](https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/address_and_namespace.html?highlight=addressing) for more info.

-The SawChain addressing scheme uses the next two hexadecimal characters after the namespace to group together addresses containing the same kind of data.
+The SawChain addressing scheme uses the next two hexadecimal characters after the namespace to group together addresses containing records with the same structure.

 * Users: `00`
 * Types: `01`